 How will you prepare for the viewings?
 Will you host them or have the agent do it on your behalf?
 If you are going to host then think about the order you show the rooms and the main highlights you will talk about.
 This might be the actual property selling points or things about the local area such as catchment schools and transport connections.

-Hire a solicitor
+Hire a specialist solicitor when selling your home

 Consider offers carefully and negotiate if possible.
 If you have multiple offers then ensure you find out about each bidders situation such as if they are in a chain, are their finances in order or when would they want to move?
 The best offer may not be from the bidder offering the most money.